Trade shows aren't cheap - so make the marketing count

 Marketing campaign: start your campaign a couple of months before so that the event acts as one of the main milestones, ensuring you have multiple steps after to follow up with prospects

 Create a buzz: Think outside the box and really get people talking.
-This year my award has to go to Mews - their Pit Stop with their entire team wearing formula One outfits really captured the eye (but make sure everyone is onboard and tell them to all wear trainers)
+This year my award has to go to Mews - their Pit Stop with their entire team wearing formula One outfits really captured the eye (but make sure everyone is onboard with the attire).

 Add value: Consider ways in which you can work with partners.
 This year my value-added award has to go to Travel Tripper, for creating a series of seminars to help educate and inform, plus promote the merger with Pegasus and partnership with OTA - showing true collaboration (the evening Network event was awesome too).